Aimeedeer/coconut-report/content/posts/test-and-define-an-issue.md

 My issue track is:
 [HTTP/2 403 Forbidden when posting comment](https://github.com/utterance/utterances/issues/418).

+By reporting the issue,
+I learned how to write an instant-understandable title, provide an isolated environment for others to test, and an accurate description with error messages.

-To my surprising, the issue got votes and was fixed very soon.
+To my surprising, the issue got upvotes and was fixed very soon.
+I love actively maintained products, and I think I helped.
-And it's interesting to see other people tested on my site too.
+It's interesting to see other people tested on my site too.
 Cute!
-I love actively maintained products, and I think I helped ;)